botpress/solutions/custom solutions/Create Dynamic Choices/Basic/README.md

 <img width="904" alt="image" src="https://user-images.githubusercontent.com/77560236/172681269-b1aa4ff5-3774-42c1-833d-bbb600f68634.png">

-3. Make sure you tell the bot to wait for a user response after sending the skill!
+### Important Notes:

+* This action needs to be the last thing in the `onEnter` tab.
+If you put anything after it, the choices will not render.
+* The checkbox to "Wait for user input" **must be checked**, otherwise the choices won't be rendered.

 ### Configurations to change: